hectorio23/Calculator/README.md

 # Calculator
-This is a simple calculator that for the moment is´nt functional because is a school´s project part
+- This is a one simple school´s project part.
+- It´s not funcional for the moment.
+- The UI is not completed.
+- The calculator is making using C#.
+- The interface was made using XAML with Microsoft Xamarin.